plating, anodizing, & finishing Q&As since 1989

 student - NY, New York

-Ed. note: You can get Muriatic Acid [linked by editor to product info at Amazon] by clicking on the link, but it's still available in stores as well.
+Ed. note: You can get muriatic acid [affil link] by clicking on the link, but it's still available in stores as well.
 It's about 28 percent HCl.
-Consumers can get reagent grade Sulfuric Acid on-line in 2-ounce bottles (it doesn't say what strength), or in larger bottles (probably of low purity) as acid drain cleaner [linked by editor to product info at Amazon].
+Consumers can get reagent grade sulfuric acid [affil link] on-line.